Overcome Objections in Sales: Close More Deals

 2. The Reframing Technique

 A buyer says, “Your tracking is too invasive,” and the rep hears, “I’m worried about control, trust, and fallout with the field team.”
-That distinction matters.
-Reframing works when the stated objection is too narrow and the underlying issue sits one level higher.
+Reframing works when the stated objection is narrow and the real issue sits one level higher—business outcomes like safety, service reliability, or manager visibility.

 Change the frame without picking a fight